 So what’s likely to happen to house prices and the property market over the coming months?
 The picture has been mixed, to say the least, but one thing is sure, London looks set to feel the impact more than the rest of the UK.

 A Reuters poll of 30 property experts predicted that house costs in the capital will fall by 0.1% this year.
 When asked how a chaotic EU departure would affect prices, expert answers from the poll ranged from 'short-term fall' to 'damaging' and 'disaster', with one expert venturing that a no-deal Brexit could lead to a crash for the capital's property market by as much as 40%.

-Outside of London, the Royal Institution of Chartered Surveyors (RICS) market survey agrees that house prices will stay generally flat in the rest of the UK, with falls in the South East, East Anglia and South West and increases in some parts of the UK, including Northern Ireland and Scotland.
+Outside of London, the Royal Institution of Chartered Surveyors (RICS) market survey agrees that house prices are expected to stay generally flat in the rest of the UK, with falls in the South East and increases in some parts of the UK, including Northern Ireland and Scotland.

 House prices rising more slowly is good news is you’re a first-time buyer, and if you’re buying and selling in the same market you won’t be negatively affected either.

 The numbers of buyers and sellers are not expected to pick up dramatically over the next year but, if a deal is agreed with the EU, potential buyers and sellers who have continued to wait and see will be more confident about going ahead.

 The chief executive of NAEA Propertymark, Mark Hayward, said: "Brexit is undoubtedly causing uncertainty in the housing market, which in turn affects sentiment and decision making.
 With details of the final deal still unknown, we’re seeing both buyers and sellers putting their plans on hold.
 Once the details are clearer, we’ll have a degree of certainty which may trigger a flurry of activity."